Petrobras funding options run slim as scandal deepens

 “With the recent decline in crude prices, down more than 30 percent from mid-year levels, we expect lower cash generation and this will make the company more reliant on asset sales or debt to fund future development spending,” Moody’s said.

 Shares are down about 47 percent since the investigation began gaining momentum three months ago.
-Chief Financial Office Almir Barbassa renewed a pledge not to sell new equity on November 17 when he outlined plans to review Petrobras accounting.

-Additional reporting by Jeb Blount in Rio de Janeiro; Editing by Todd Benson and Kieran Murray
+Chief Financial Office Almir Barbassa renewed a pledge not to sell new equity on Nov.
+17 when he outlined plans to review Petrobras accounting.
+(Additional reporting by Jeb Blount in Rio de Janeiro; Editing by Todd Benson and Kieran Murray)